gjcooper/VAULT/08_resources/AI Tools For Research.md

     1. Can question me to look for missing information (like to fill out a preregistration report).
 This should be context aware based on reg reports that match the methods/field.
     2. Can look through my code for simple logic errors, suggest improvements, etc.
     3. Can assess suitability of the proposed analysis methods for the research questions being asked.

+## Plan Your Science

+An interesting addition to the toolset above is a new addition from [[Konrad Kording]] about planning your next science.
+It uses AI systems to help plan your research and output, and is available at https://www.planyourscience.com/